leenavarghese/leenavarghese/README.md

-### Hi there 👋
+### Hi there 👋 welcome to my Github!
+I'm a Cloud Engineering Enthusiast, Software Engineer, and a mom.
+I am a Cloud Computing student and I'm exploring Cloud Tech  ☁️

 <!--
 **leenavarghese/leenavarghese** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Ansible
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with other developers and designers
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Cloud Technologies
+- 📝 Favorite editor: VS Code
-- 📫 How to reach me: ...
+- 📫 How to reach me: [LinkedIn](www.linkedin.com/in/leena-varghese-84a9669b) or [Email](leenaelisabeth@gmail.com)
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/ Her
-- ⚡ Fun fact: ...
+- 💻 First computer: Lenovo
 -->

+Check out my repos ⬇️